 Okay, how about a trip?
 Rule 57 states, “a player shall not place the stick, knee, foot, arm, hand or elbow in such a manner that causes his opponent to trip or fall.”
 However, Rule 57 also states that accidental trips that occur simultaneously with a completed play will not be penalized.

-Was that trip an accident due to Bozak’s over-aggressive positioning or did he intend to trip Acciardi?
-Or, did Acciardi see Bozak coming out of the corner of his eye and know that slightly moving into Bozak’s leg could have gotten a call?
-Is Bozak guilty of not taking Acciardi into greater account as he moved toward the puck?
+Was that trip an accident due to Bozak’s over-aggressive positioning or did he intend to trip Acciari?
+Or, did Acciari see Bozak coming out of the corner of his eye and know that slightly moving into Bozak’s leg could have gotten a call?
+Is Bozak guilty of not taking Acciari into greater account as he moved toward the puck?
 Is that his responsibility?

 At that moment in the game, everybody in New England, myself included, was yelling at the TV.
 With a few days to cool off, I can’t speak for anyone else, but my frustration remains, even if it’s evolved from that seemingly underhanded goal that followed just moments later.